 - You might be forced to coordinate your care through a primary care physician and depend on them for referrals

 For beneficiaries who don’t want a Medicare Advantage plan, there’s Medigap.
 If you have to pay deductibles or co-insurance costs for your prosthetics, purchasing a Medigap supplement can help reduce or eliminate those costs.
-Out of the 10 standardized Medigap plans, the ones which help cover these costs the most include:
+Out of the ten standardized Medigap plans, the ones that help cover these costs the most include the following: